-Pass Your Alabama Exam the First Time
+Pass Your Alabama Real Estate Exam the First Time

 Alabama requires 60 hours of pre-licensing education and tests heavily on agency relationships and property disclosures.
 Know the difference between single agency and transaction brokerage for your exam!